-Students should become proficient in and use the Publication Manual of the American Psychological Association (APA), the latest edition, when formatting their written work.
-This is the recognized formatting style for the field of public health.
-Students are encouraged to purchase the Publication

-Manual.
-Students are to proof carefully all assignments, checking for grammatical errors, punctuation and other errors, before submitting assignments.
+Students should become proficient in and use the Publication Manual of the American Psychological Association (APA; the latest edition) when formatting their written work.
+APA is the recognized formatting style for the field of public health.
+Students are encouraged to purchase the Publication Manual.
+Students are to proof carefully all assignments, checking for grammatical errors, punctuation, and other errors, before submitting assignments.

-The Writing Center on the NSMU main campus in the Clara Belle Williams building, 1st floor, is a resource available to all students.
-Contact them at 575-646-5297to make an appointment to have your work reviewed/critiqued.
-They are available to serve online students with consultations as well.
+The Writing Center, located in Clara Belle Williams Hall, Room 102 on the NSMU main campus, is a resource available to all students.
+Students can contact them at https://towc.nmsu.edu/ to make an appointment to have their work reviewed/critiqued.
+They serve on-campus and online students.